Welcome to the Midlands Branch Home Page

 Dr. J.H.
 Millen died in 1970.
-Strangely, Cyril Marsden had attended that meeting and the two had become good friends; his passing was reported in the same section.
-The AGM was held on 16 July 1970, seventeen members attended including two visitors, E.C.
+At his first ever meeting, all those years ago, he had met Cyril Marsden and the two had become good friends; strangely the passing of Cyril Marsden was reported in the very same issue of the Society magazine.
+Our AGM was held on 16 July 1970, seventeen members attended including two visitors, E.C.
 Prior and T.F.
 Halford.
 The Chairman hoped the rally in Solihull would be repeated in 1971.
 The treasurer F.G.
 Baker said the Branch was in a healthy state, though the Rally had eaten into its finances.
 A decision had been made, perhaps because of this, to introduce the club book round and W.Preece again agreed to organise it.
 The meeting concluded with a small auction of material contributed by Ted Prior.

 In 1980, the Rally was held at Womborne Youth and Community Centre, near Wolverhampton, and the branch AGM was also held there on 28 June.
-At some stage they moved to Selly Oak Methodist Church Hall, and meetings lessened to the third Friday of alternate months, though kept to the 6.30 pm start time.
-They then moved a short distance away to our current venue, Cofton Hackett Village Hall.
+At some stage we moved to Selly Oak Methodist Church Hall, and meetings lessened to the third Friday of alternate months, though we kept to the 6.30 pm start time.
+We were still there in the year 2000, then we moved a short distance away to our current venue, Cofton Hackett Village Hall.

 Midlands Branch Minutiae